CocoaPods/guides.cocoapods.org/README.md

 ### I'd like to run guides.cocoapods.org locally

-The guides site is built on [Middleman](http://middlemanapp.com), and runs on Ruby 1.9.3 or newer.
+The guides site is built on [Middleman](http://middlemanapp.com), and runs on Ruby 2.1.3.

 Steps to setup: